aalmada/aalmada.github.io/_posts/2024-04-04-Behavior-tree-development-in-csharp-with-IEnumerable-and-yield.md

 static IEnumerable<BehaviorStatus> WriteLineRange(int start, int count)
 {
     ArgumentOutOfRangeException.ThrowIfNegative(count);
+    return GetEnumerable(start, count);

+    static IEnumerable<BehaviorStatus> GetEnumerable(int start, int count)
+    {
         var end = start + count;
         for(var value = start; value < end; value++)
         {
             Console.WriteLine(value);

             if(value < end - 1)
                 yield return BehaviorStatus.Running;
         }
         yield return BehaviorStatus.Succeeded;
     }
+}
 ```

+> This method uses an internal method to prevent lazy evaluation of parameter validation.
+This ensures that parameter validation occurs during tree definition rather than during the first node step.
+For more details, refer to [my other article](https://aalmada.github.io/posts/Building-custom-iterators-with-yield-in-csharp/#lazy-evaluation) explaining this.

+> The examples provided here use parameter validation methods introduced in .NET 8.
+For older versions, appropriate equivalent code must be used.

 The node validates the parameters and then initiates a `for` loop, yielding `Running` with each iteration, pausing until the next behavioral step.
 Upon reaching the upper limit of `value`, it yields `Succeeded`.

 > These two nodes provide valuable insights into the behavior of a tree.
-[Feel free to experiment with the provided code in SharpLab](https://sharplab.io/#gist:593a3c8d2d698ea29424b6f2b0bf8c6e).
+[Feel free to experiment with the provided code in SharpLab](https://sharplab.io/#gist:a1edba42d27df7524b9f13c5e9fdfd34).
 Modify the tree definition and observe the resulting output.

 Some leaf nodes may receive input data, while others can initiate various types of side effects: